Lurker00/DX220-Firmware-Add-on/README.md

 ## How to apply or update the add-on
 There are two packages to choose from: either Windows-only (using included AndroidTool), or any platform (using [DX220-bootable SD-card](https://github.com/Lurker00/DX220-Firmware-Add-on/tree/master/FirmwareUpdater)).
 The ZIP archive with the add-on contains `readme.txt` file with full instruction.
 Please read and follow it.

+For Windows, you should have installed drivers from Rockchip.
+You can download them [here](https://github.com/Lurker00/DX220-Firmware-Add-on/tree/master/files).

 **Note:** Updating an add-on removes additional [Magisk](https://magiskmanager.com/) modules.
 You'll have to re-install them after the update.

 If you need Magisk Manager, please install it manually from the [official source](https://github.com/topjohnwu/Magisk/releases/).